 Biography

-Debbie Hahs-Vaughn received her Ph.D. in educational research from the University of Alabama and teaches quantitative statistics.
-Her research interests relate to complex sample data, program evaluation, and practitioner use of research to inform practice.
+Debbie Hahs-Vaughn received her Ph.D. in educational research from the University of Alabama and teaches quantitative statistics and research methods.
+Her research interests relate to methodological issues associated with quantitative statistical methods, program evaluation, and practitioner use of research to inform practice.
 She has experience in working with many complex datasets including the Family and Child Experiences Survey (FACES), Early Childhood Longitudinal Study Kindergarten Class (ECLS-K), Schools and Staffing Survey (SASS), Beginning Postsecondary Students Longitudinal Study (BPS), Survey of Doctorate Recipients (SDR), National Study of Postsecondary Faculty (NSOPF), and National Survey of Children’s Health (NSCH).

-Dr. Hahs-Vaughn is a certified group design reviewer for the What Works Clearinghouse and is the recipient of numerous research, teaching, and service awards.
-She is the author of six statistics textbooks including, among others: Introduction to Statistical Concepts (2020) and Applied Multivariate Statistical Concepts (2016); a book chapter on Propensity Score Analysis; and approximately 60 articles in professional outlets.
+Dr. Hahs-Vaughn is a certified reviewer for the What Works Clearinghouse, certified in group design standards (versions 4.1 and 5.0), single case designs (version 4.1 and 5.0), and regression discontinuity designs (version 4.1).
+She is the recipient of numerous research, teaching, and service awards.
+She is the author or co-author of ten quantitative statistics textbooks including, among others, Introduction to Statistical Concepts (2027) and Applied Multivariate Statistical Concepts (2025); a book chapter on Propensity Score Analysis; and over 80 articles in professional refereed outlets.

-Dr. Hahs-Vaughn is the past Executive Editor of the Measurement, Statistics, and Research Design section of and current Consulting Editor for the Journal of Experimental Education and editorial board member for Methods in Psychology.
-Professional service includes, among others, past Chair and Program Chair for the Advanced Studies of National Databases SIG (AERA), and Secretary/Treasurer for multiple AERA SIGs (Advanced Studies of National Databases, Multilevel Modeling, Structural Equation Modeling), and Treasurer, Florida Educational Research Association.
-Dr. Hahs-Vaughn is a founding and governing board member of the Galileo School for Gifted Learning and Advisory Board member for the Tangelo Park Program.
+Dr. Hahs-Vaughn is the past Executive Editor of the Measurement, Statistics, and Research Design section of and current Consulting Editor for the Journal of Experimental Education and editorial board member for Methods in Psychology and founding consulting editor for Teaching Educational Research Methods.
+Professional service includes, among others, past Chair and Program Chair for the Advanced Studies of National Databases SIG (AERA), Secretary/Treasurer for multiple AERA SIGs (Advanced Studies of National Databases, Educational Statistician, Multilevel Modeling, Structural Equation Modeling), Member-at-Large for AERA’s Educational Statistician’s SIG, and Treasurer, Florida Educational Research Association.
+Dr. Hahs-Vaughn is a founding and governing board member of the Galileo School for Gifted Learning and previously served on the Advisory Board for the Tangelo Park Program.

 Areas of Expertise